stateflow-dev/adaptive-runtime/README.md

 > **API Watchdog is an independent open-source project created by Jose Fondrej.
 The project is referenced here solely as an integration example.**
 > GitHub: [github.com/josefondrej/api-watchdog](https://github.com/josefondrej/api-watchdog)

 Adaptive Runtime is not a monitoring tool.
 It is not a watchdog.
-It is a runtime intelligence layer that can be added to monitoring tools like API Watchdog â€” without changing any of their existing logic.
+It is a runtime intelligence layer that can be added to monitoring tools like API Watchdog — without changing any of their existing logic.

 API Watchdog continuously monitors endpoints.
 Failures produce runtime events:

 ```
 API Watchdog
-      â”‚
+      │
-      â–¼
+      ▼
 API Failure Event
 (timeout / degraded_service / anomaly_detected / recovery_needed)
-      â”‚
+      │
-      â–¼
+      ▼
 Adaptive Runtime
-      â”‚
+      │
- â”œâ”€ Context Engine
+ ├─ Context Engine
- â”œâ”€ Confidence Engine
+ ├─ Confidence Engine
- â”œâ”€ Decision Engine
+ ├─ Decision Engine
- â”œâ”€ State Engine
+ ├─ State Engine
- â””â”€ Recovery Engine
+ └─ Recovery Engine
-      â”‚
+      │
-      â–¼
+      ▼
 Runtime Action
 ```